Motojo/payara-android-article/english.md

 ## Final Notes

-At this time the steps to achieve all of this are a bit convoluted, so maybe in the future the entire process can be simplified to ease running a Payara server in your Phone.
+At this time, the steps to achieve all of this are a bit convoluted, so maybe in the future the entire process can be simplified to ease running a Payara Micro instance in your smartphone.

 Remember that all of this depends on your device specifications, which means that the server can run too slow or become unresponsive.
 Using my **Nexus 5X** smartphone, it took up to 5 minutes for the Payara Server's homepage to load, but on a separate tablet with more RAM the page loaded faster.